• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-In Wall's photography, a connection to the cinema is seen for another reason: his photographs are rarely static, but almost always moved, or in the middle of the movements, individual figures or the entire scenery.
+Wall's photography is seen as having a connection to cinema for another reason: his photographs are rarely static, but almost always moving, or in the middle of movement, of individual figures or the entire scene.

-Where there is a lack of movements, it looks as if it has obviously just stopped - and still completes as part of a film, camera trip or awards just.
-In the picture restoration, this could have been a great 360-° camera trip.
+Where movement is absent, it appears as if it has just been stopped – and thus still like part of a film, a camera movement or fade-in just completed.
+In the image restoration, this could have been a magnificent 360° camera movement by Ballhaus.

-The "staged photography" Jeff Walls realistically seems and only turns out to be a constructed fabulous reality, a concern of Wall, but not the only one.
+" staged photography" appears realistic and only reveals itself upon very close inspection as a constructed pseudo-reality, a concern of Wall's, but not the only one.

-Rather, Wall frequently sets references and thus brings the images into a historical context, in "The Destroyed Room", for example, he refers to Eugène Delacroix '"The Death of the Sardanapal" from 1828, today in the Louvre.
+Wall, however, frequently makes references and thus places the images in a historical context; in “The Destroyed Room,” for example, he refers to Eugène Delacroix’s “The Death of Sardanapalus” from 1828, which can now be seen in the Louvre.

 Delacroix - Mort de Sardanapale, 1826 - 1827